Admission regulations and procedures

 Compulsory admission procedures in human medicine, dentistry, veterinary medicine and psychology

 There is also an admission procedure for certain subjects at public universities.
 This applies primarily to degrees in human medicine, dentistry, veterinary medicine and psychology.
 These are all subjects to which the numerus clausus applies in Germany: in order to be admitted onto one of these courses, applicants need to have a certain grade point average in the Abitur (German higher education entrance examination).
 For applicants wishing to study human medicine or dentistry, for example, the same examination is held on the same day at all three universities of medicine (in Vienna, Graz and Innsbruck) and at the medical faculty of Johannes Kepler University in Linz.
 Competition is particularly fierce in human medicine, with around ten applicants chasing after each of the approx. 1,680 places every year.
-Since the demand from other EU countries is so great, 75% of places are reserved for applicants with an Austrian Matura certificate, 20% for applicants with other EU higher education entrance qualifications and 5% for third-country nationals.
+Since the demand from other EU countries is so great, 75 percent of places are reserved for applicants with an Austrian Matura certificate, 20 percent for applicants with other EU higher education entrance qualifications and 5 percent for third-country nationals.
 As of the start of the winter semester 2019/20, this ‘quota regulation’ applies only to the admission procedure for human medicine degrees and no longer to applicants wishing to study dentistry.

 Optional nationwide admission regulations in certain fields of study